 Folk Radio UK recently described ADAYA's music: "This is high caliber music, both stunning and original in concept and delivery, we’re looking forward to hearing more".

-ADAYA and her band will tour extensively in Europe throughout the Summer and Fall of 2017, presenting The Other Side ...which already stands as a contemporary classic and the beginning of a promising career.
+ADAYA and her band will tour extensively in Europe throughout the Year of 2017, presenting The Other Side ...which already stands as a contemporary classic and the beginning of a promising career.

 Photo by Daria Marchik